 The Lady Lake Police Department will conduct wellness checks for residents when requested.
 These checks are very useful, especially for senior citizens.
 Of course, they are not routine and must be conducted only when an individual’s safety is assumed to be threatened.
 The Lady Lake Police Department will take steps to ensure the check is essential or not, to preserve privacy rights.

-Interim Police Chief Robert Tempesta
+Lieutenant Robert Tempesta